-Students who have had no high school chemistry and have a weak high school mathematics background but are interested in a pre-professional or science degree should take CHEM 1300 (Preparation for Organic Chemistry), CHEM 1402 and 1403 (General Chemistry I and II).
+Students who have had no high school chemistry and have a weak high school mathematics background but are interested in a pre-professional or science degree should take CHEM 1300, 1402, and 1403.

-Students whose major field requires only eight hours of freshman chemistry should take CHEM 1400 and 1401 (Fundamental Chemistry I and II).
-This sequence will prepare a student to take CHEM 2450 Organic Chemistry-Short Course, but no other upper-level chemistry courses.
+Students whose major field requires only eight hours of freshman chemistry should take CHEM 1402 and 1403.
+This sequence will prepare a student to take CHEM 2450 Organic Survey, but not other upper-level chemistry courses.

 Honors Program in Chemistry

 The program also offers an honors program in chemistry.
 To graduate with honors a student must